odynm/3dengine/architecture.md

 Main systems who made the core of the engine are all singletons / static.
 The engine user can use those through importing *Engine.h*, which should bring everything needed with it - pretty much like Unreal used to do with *Unreal.h*.

 ## Entities and components
-The components make a differente part of the engine and are not static.
-Those can be instanced and used through the code, and probably need to be imported separately together with the system they eventually use.
+The components make a different part of the engine and are not static.
+Those can be instanced and used through the code, and probably need to be imported separately together with the system they'll eventually use.

-## Lua API
+## Philosophy
-Planned.
+This is intended to be a graphics api that could scale.
+For simplicity, it will start as classical OOP design instead of a data-driven that I would like.